Hollister and Whitehouse Family Nature Preserves

 I had originally intended to access the properties via the right-of-way at the cul-du-sac on Tall Timbers Drive, but I was unclear where it was (and it seemed strange to park there anyway.)
 So I drove down back to the lower access point on Tall Timbers Road with the signage and better parking situation.

 This area is actually a couple different preserves, but the only issue that brings up is that it is annoying to write the name of it on this page.

 The trails are well-marked and cleared very nicely.
-This is probably, by a wide margin, the most popular KLT property, so I think they take pains to take care of it.
+This is probably the most popular KLT property so I think they take pains to take care of it.

 We chose a clockwise loop, heading left at the junction with the access trail.
 The loop trail is blazed white, despite the old brochure saying gray.

 This brings up something very odd about the Hollister and Whitehouse Family Nature Preserves map.
 It’s upside-down.